I've been experimenting with improving

 effects, rather than actual keyboards!)

-Hawkwind bootlegs, and spoilt by massive EQ
+on Hawkwind bootlegs, and spoilt by massive EQ

-changes on Complete 79.
+changes on Complete 79, plus Tim's performance

 1980, Steve Swindells (plus Huw Lloyd Langton,